ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Editing/REDItools_Customized_Pipeline/Step_1___PostREDItoolsRun/Step_08___Variant_Effect_Predictor___VEP/Part_2___Main_VEP/README.md

 | `script_path_2b`       | Path to the MSFR (Most Severe Flag Removed) script          |

-2) Edit the job scheduling directives of the superscript as needed.
+2) Edit the job scheduling directives of the superscript and subscripts as needed.
-3) Run the super script.
+3) Run the super script to run the subscripts.